ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned interrupting a running process.
 - Learned killing a stuck process.
 - Learned Linux users and the whoami/sudo commands.
+- Learned file permissions and how to read them.